-Adventures After Addiction (A.A.A) is a zero profit adventure organization that organizes a yearly adventure in a spectacular location around the world.
-It is for people that have suffered with various addictions, and are now in a position to take on adventures like the inaugural A.A.A hike in and around the Grand Canyon in March of 2019 as a group in recovery.
-At the same time you can raise money for charities or good causes that are close to your heart and if you wish also feel free to bring along family members, friends and partners as we all know that addiction not only affects the addict but all those around them.
+Adventures After Addiction (A.A.A) has been created to coordinate yearly adventures in spectacular locations around the world (zero profit) .
+It is for people that have suffered with various addictions, and are now in a position to take on adventures like the inaugural group A.A.A hike in and around the Grand Canyon in March of 2019 as a group in recovery.
+The next adventure is planned for end March/April 2020 in The Atlas Mountains of Morocco.
+If you like this adventure can be used to raise money for charities or good causes that are close to your heart and if you wish also feel free to bring along family members, friends and partners as we all know that addiction not only affects the addict but all those around them.
 What better way to bond and create new memories with your loved ones and fellow adventurers on an amazing experience in an unforgettable location.

 My story now

-One thing that I have always loved is travelling, and today it is about writing new sober stories around the world as I like to put it.
+One thing that I have always loved is traveling, and today it is about writing new sober stories around the world as I like to put it.

 In 2017 I had the idea that in order to give something back, I would try to raise money on behalf of Bridges at Nova Vida.

 Nova Vida is the recovery center that gave me the tools I needed to change my life around and get me out of my alcohol and cocaine addiction.

 Nova Vida created "Bridges" whereby money is raised in order to give some assistance to people with financial difficulty in order to get into treatment at the center in Portugal.

 So I decided to hike some of the Great Wall of China with a company called Charity Challenge and named it One Step at a Time.